 “Every day was different on the internship.
 On a Monday it was a trade day which meant I had to pull the top products of knit that week.
 The meetings on a Monday were very interesting as you got to go into the finer details of how things are selling.
 We don’t only look at Ireland we look at all the regions that Primark sells in which is good to see how different they are.

 “Comp shops were something that me and the interns did a lot.
 At first, I didn’t think they would make much of a difference but in fact, one of mine that I did was presented in a meeting.
 I had to compare the prices of cardigans from different retailers.

 “On a Tuesday morning, I would email all the different suppliers and ask them to send any workbooks of the different pieces that had to be fitted that week on the fit model.

 “Suppliers would send different samples and we as buyers would have to develop the product to make sure it was fit for production.
 I would then measure the different knit pieces to ensure that they are to spec.

-“We would then have a fit meeting where we would discuss different things, we would like to change such as increase the sleeve length by 1cm.
-I would take down any comments that were made and send response back to the suppliers.
+“We would then have a fit meeting where we would discuss different things, we would like to change such as increasing the sleeve length by 1cm.
+I would take down any comments that were made and send a response back to the suppliers.
 We would do this a number of times during the week.

 Primark is such a big company and we get many samples and developments sent on a daily basis so it was my job to ensure that they were kept organised,” she said.